 Not sure which parking passes you need to use for Alaska’s trailheads?
-Whether it’s in one of Alaska’s eight national parks, an Alaska State Park, or a private recreational area, you’ll want to know how to avoid getting a parking ticket!
+Whether it’s in one of Alaska’s eight national parks, an Alaska State Park, or a private recreational area, you’ll want to know which daily passes and annual passes you need to avoid getting a parking ticket during your outdoor recreation!

 In this post, I’m going to share what you need to know about parking passes for Alaska’s state parks and national parks.